 Welcome Teachers & Librarians!

-I love to visit middle and high schools to connect with young readers!
-Invite me to your school, library, or club to speak about my inspirations and my writing process or my experiences growing up at embassies around the world.
-My novels are also great for supplementing ELA and social studies curriculums.
+I love to visit middle schools and high schools and connect with young readers!
+Invite me to your school, library, or club to speak about creative writing, research, or my experiences growing up at embassies during the Cold War.
+My novels can also supplement ELA and Social Studies curriculums.
 Read on to learn more about author visits, my books, and teacher guides you can download for free.

 The author speaking to an assembly of eight graders